 This is the second time in a month I get to refinish a coffee table!
 Years ago on a trip to the States, Hubs and I picked up a cute little coffee table that was originally a vintage sewing table.
 We’ve done several vintage sewing machine table makeovers now and they always get me thinking creatively.
 Surprisingly, we’ve never come across such a short base before!

 Hubs did not take a liking to the table top and always joked about tossing it out and starting over.
 As if!
+Not on my upcycle watch :).
 Save for the cherry stain, I really like it!
 So I start thinking about cool ways to paint a coffee table that will sway him back over to my side.

 Before we get to it, don’t miss out on another unique idea from Birdz of a Feather.
 If you haven’t already, get you craft mojo on with us and subscribe!
 You can also follow us on Pinterest, Facebook, YouTube and Instagram.